Google Posts enable businesses to advertise events and promotions within their Google My Business listing.

 Follow Google Post Guidelines – Google has a list of things that cannot be posted.
 Although most brands do not promote drugs, pornography or violence, there are many that sell alcohol.
 Just mentioning “glass of wine” in a post can result in the post being removed.
 Also, avoid sales-speak such as “BOGOF”, 2 for 1, 50% Off! etc. Read Google Post guidelines for more information.
 If you are unsure, run a test before roll-out.

-We manage (under NDA) the largest post campaigns in the world for all types of retailers, car rentals, restaurant, pub chains and more.
+We manage (under NDA) the largest post campaigns in the world for all types of retailers, car rentals, restaurants, pub chains and more.

 - Posts are proven and effective way to raise awareness of store campaigns and promotions.